 If you are one who is ready to learn new things actively or one who has experience in the financial market, then to become a sub-broker is not a tough task for you.

-For those who have high knowledge in the financial market and keep himself/herself updated in this field, sub brokership becomes an easy profession for them as well.
+For those who have high knowledge in the financial market and keep himself/herself updated in this field, sub-brokership becomes an easy profession for them as well.

 Everyone knows that the stock market is the second name of uncertainty, even a layman knows that there is a certain amount of risk involved in the stock market investments.
 But with risk, comes rewards too!

 However, most of people want to maintain a distance from the stock market.
-They think bank-deposit is a better investment option than investing in the stock market.
+They think a bank-deposit is a better investment option than investing in the stock market.